teamextension/updatedep/README.md

 ###
 ### 3. I have multiple Java versions installed.
 How can I set the correct version for running the application?
 ####
-To specify the Java version, edit the batch or script file for UpdateDep, located in the *UPDATEDEP_HOME* directory:
+To specify the Java version, edit the batch or script file for UpdateDep, located in the C:\Program Files\updatedep (for Windows) or /usr/local/Cellar/updatedep/<updatedep-version>/libexec (for Mac) or in the location where you manually added the batch file:
 ####
 For Windows: